fractastical/ar/notes/timing.md

         > (timeit (w/ foo 10 foo))
         iter: 4,293,050  gc: 212  mem: -2171880

-    As the above also demonstrates, implicit variables (implemented with Racket parameters) are *faster* than global variables, but significantly slower than lexical variables.
+    As the above also demonstrates, parameters are *faster* than global variables, but significantly slower than lexical variables.

-*   As an expansion on the above, implicit variables have a high cost vs function arguments:
+  * As an expansion on the above, parameters have a high cost vs function arguments:

-        > (implicit foo)
+        > (parameter foo)

         > (def bar ()
             (+ foo 10))